6 South African Infantry Battalion: 1984 Grahamstown riots

 The Unit was involved in quelling the 1984 Grahamstown riots.
 The army had been called in to assist the South African Police who had failed to contain the situation.

 Air Assault Infantry

 The battalion has since become an air assault infantry unit specifically trained to deploy via helicopters.

+Under the draft South African Army Vision 2020 force design, the 2007 organograms published with Leon Engelbrecht's unpublished manuscript A Guide to the SANDF chart 6 SAI as an air assault battalion in the Special Operations Brigade, paired with Prince Alfred's Guard (later renamed the Chief Maqoma Regiment), and also as motorised infantry under 6 Motorised Brigade (Eastern Cape) of the Motorised Division.

 The battalion was deployed in April 2013 to the eastern Democratic Republic of Congo (DRC) as part of the United Nations Force Intervention Brigade.

 Battle for Kibati

 In 2013, 850 members of 6 SAI were part of the United Nations (UN) Force Intervention Brigade (FIB) authorised to use lethal force to achieve peace in the DRC.
 6 SAIs involvement in the FIB saw the defeat of the M23 rebel group during the Battle of Kibati and other skirmishes.
 The first elements moved into the DRC on 28 April 2013 and the rest following from 15 June, with all 850 South African troops ready for action by 18 June.

 Special Forces elements such as snipers were also attached to 6 SAI.
 When the FIB came under mortar fire, 6 SAI established an observation post at the triple towers site and engaged enemy targets up to 1400 meters.